King's College London · World Economic Forum

 I'm a Professor of Marketing & Innovation and Chair in Marketing at King's Business School, King's College London, where I pioneered the school's generative AI integration as its founding Head of Generative AI.
 I serve on the steering board of the King's Institute for AI.

-King's College London World Economic Forum Fellow, RSA Fellow, HEA
+King's College London World Economic Forum Fellow, RSA

 Bring these ideas to your organisation